-No. Recommendation Risks Agreed Action 1 (N Develop full guidance to set out the expected procedures to include officer roles and responsibilities, for the various stages of processing planning applications.
+No. Recommendation Risks Agreed Action 1 (M) Develop full guidance to set out the expected procedures to include officer roles and responsibilities, for the various stages of processing planning applications.
 This document should also define the arrangements for retention of key documents and communications. could negatively impact upon the accuracy and timeliness for processing planning applications through to determination.
-An inconsistent or incomplete approach could be taken cted procedures to include officer and responsibilities, for the various es of processing planning planning cations.
-This document should also e the arrangements for retention of could negatively impact upon the accuracy and timeliness for processing planning applications through to determination.
-An inconsistent or incomplete approach could be taken documenting and standardising procedure notes.
-Training will be provided to Officers complete.
-Provide training to officers on the guidance once developed. complaints, and damage to the Council's reputation.
-Person Responsible Due Date Team Leader 30th September Planning Support 2022
+An inconsistent or We will continue our production documenting and standard procedure notes.
+Training will be provided complete. dardising Provide training to officers on the guidance once developed. complaints, and damage to the Council's reputation.
+Due Date 30 th September 2022